rtoal/ple/docs/reinforcement/js.md

 1. A function is called **higher-order** if it does at least one of two things.
 What two things?

 1. What do the array methods `map`, `filter`, `every`, `some`, `find`, and `findIndex` do?

+1. Write an expression to compute the product of odd numbers in an arrays, using `filter`, `map`, and `reduce`?

 1. Write the function `function f(x = 3) { return x * y }` (where `y` is some global variable) without using a default parameter.